 Nancy Lyons was born May 19, 1937 in Hamilton, Scotland to Bridget (Dougan) Lyons and Michael Lyons.
 She had 3 brothers and 1 sister.
 Nancy graduated from St. Mary’s School, Scotland in 1953.
 She received her R.N. from Law General Hospital, Carluke, Scotland in 1959.

-Born in Hamilton, Scotland, Nancy Lyons received her R.N. from Law General Hospital, Carluke.
-She moved to the U.S. in 1961 and worked in hospitals in San Francisco and Oakland, CA. Sponsored by Catholic Relief Services, she nursed Cambodian refugees in Thailand before joining the Maryknoll Sisters from Walnut Creek, CA, in 1981.
-Sister Nancy began her mission life in Africa in Bura, eastern Kenya in 1983, in an isolated area where she worked in a clinic and a nutrition program for children.
+Nancy moved to the U.S. in 1961 and worked in hospitals in San Francisco and Oakland, CA. Then, sponsored by Catholic Relief Services, she nursed Cambodian refugees in Thailand.
+Sister Nancy was assigned in 1983 to an isolated area where she worked in a clinic and a nutrition program for children.

 Soon, Sister Nancy returned to the diocese of Torit in South Sudan, where displaced persons were located.
 “Where else would we go,” asked Nancy.
 “We have been with the Southern Sudanese through the war; we want to be with them in exile, too.”
 She continued working with women as well as teaching displaced youngsters in a makeshift classroom.

 In Nairobi, Kenya, Sister Nancy helped administer the Africa World Section House for Maryknoll Sisters from the Sudan and other African countries.
 She helped Sudanese refugees and founded three preschools in Kibera, the largest slum area in East Africa.
 Children could learn in this safe and clean oasis.
 This work was turned over to 10 trained women from Kibera.